rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/amazon-aws-qs/_index.md

       ]
 	```

 8. Paste the `rancher-url` from the output above into the browser.
-Log in when prompted (default username is 'admin', and default password is `admin`).
+Log in when prompted (default username is `admin`, and default password is `admin`).

 **Result:** Rancher Server and your Kubernetes cluster is installed in Amazon AWS.